Vehicles of Russian peacekeepers pass freely on Azerbaijan's Lachin-Khankendi road (PHOTO)

+SHUSHA, Azerbaijan, January 12.
+Conditions were again created for the passage of convoy of vehicles belonging to the Russian peacekeepers [temporarily deployed in Azerbaijan in accordance with trilateral statements signed between Azerbaijani, Armenian and Russian leaders on November 10, 2020 after the second Karabakh war] along the Lachin-Khankendi road, Trend reports from the scene.

+Unhindered passage of a convoy of 13 vehicles from Khankendi in the direction of Lachin was ensured.

-SHUSHA, Azerbaijan, January 11.
-Peaceful rally of Azerbaijan’s non-governmental organizations (NGO) on Lachin-Khankendi road close to the Russian peacekeepers temporarily deployed area near Shusha has been going on for over a month, Trend reports from the scene.
+Participants of the peaceful rally of Azerbaijan’s non-governmental organizations (NGO) on Lachin-Khankendi road close to the Russian peacekeepers area near Shusha, which has been going on for over a month, created an opportunity for the passage of vehicles.

-Conditions were created for the unhindered passage of 3 trucks belonging to the Russian peacekeepers along the road from Khankendi towards Lachin.

 Earlier, Armenian media outlets have been spreading fake news that the Azerbaijanis allegedly blocked the Lachin-Khankendi road and didn’t let the supply vehicles through.